vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## 🛠️ Final Tooling Checklist for Your Doc
+## ðŸ› ï¸ Final Tooling Checklist for Your Doc
 | Category | Recommended Tool |
 | :--- | :--- |
 | **Profiling** | JProfiler or VisualVM (to find memory leaks). |